zeekay/die/README.md

     module.exports = app

-Each app can recursively require other apps.
+Each app can of course require other apps recursively.

 ## Usage
 Create new project based off template: